CorrCLIP: Reconstructing Patch Correlations in CLIP for Open-Vocabulary Semantic Segmentation: Related Work

 \section{Related Work}

-\textbf{Open-vocabulary semantic segmentation.} The objective of OVSS is to segment an image based on categories described by texts.
-Recent advancements in OVSS are largely due to the development of large-scale vision-language models (VLMs) \cite{clip, openclip, metaclip}.
+\textbf{Open-Vocabulary Semantic Segmentation.} Unlike traditional semantic segmentation \cite{fcn, mask2former, tang2025rethinking}, OVSS segments an image based on categories described by texts.
+Recent advancements in OVSS are primarily due to the development of large-scale vision-language models (VLMs) \cite{clip, openclip, metaclip}.
 OVSS methods can be divided into two categories: training-based and training-free.
 Training-based methods rely on mask annotations \cite{sed,cat-seg,yu2023convolutions,san,openvg,scan,use}, images \cite{clip-dinoier,reco}, or texts \cite{tcl, code, CoCu, PGSeg, segclip}.
 While training-based methods are typically more effective on specific datasets, they carry the potential risk of reducing the open-vocabulary capacity inherited from VLMs, as described in CaR \cite{car}.
-In contrast, training-free methods \cite{car, cliptrase, freeda, proxyclip} do not need any training and fully use the open-vocabulary capabilities offered by VLMs.
-To enable CLIP with patch-text matching capability, some training-free OVSS methods \cite{maskclip,sclip,clip-srugery,lan2024clearclip} modify the calculation of attention map in the last layer of ViT used in CLIP's image encoder, which does not consider the inherent limitation.
-In this paper, we use SAM to overcome this limitation.
+In contrast, training-free methods do not need any training and fully leverage the open-vocabulary capabilities of VLMs.
+Some methods \cite{maskclip,sclip,clip-srugery,lan2024clearclip, naclip} modify the attention mechanism in the final layer from query-key to self-self, enabling patches to focus more on themselves.
+Others \cite{resclip, sc-clip, cliper} observe that lower-layer attentions exhibit better semantic coherence and thus leverage them to refine the attention maps in the final layer.
+However, the performance of these approaches is constrained by the inherent limitations of CLIP's image-text alignment training objective as illustrated in \cref{radar}.
+Consequently, alternative methods \cite{proxyclip, cass, cliper, trident, freeda, lavg} utilize characteristics of other foundational models to enhance CLIP's segmentation capability.
+Yet, none of the existing methods effectively regulate the scope of patch interactions to mitigate the adverse effects of inter-class correlations.
+In this paper, we propose scope reconstruction to explicitly define the scope of patch interactions, significantly enhancing CLIP's segmentation performance.